kschweiger/fast-priority/README.md

 ## Usage

-Fast Priority Queue is designed to run via Docker (or Docker Compose), but you can also run the components individually during development.
+Fast Priority Queue is designed to run via Docker (or Docker Compose) or using the script installed with the package `run-fast-priority`.
+The configuration works the same for both approaches using the environment variables described in [Configuration section](#configuration).
+The script is mainly provide to give the user the flexibility to include the gateway in their own docker containers by installing the package via pypi.

-For example:
+For development (or more specialized application) the gateway can also be run using the underlying command like this:

 ```bash
 fastapi run fast_priority/app.py --host 0.0.0.0 --port 8001